mringel/mongo_backed_rest_api/matthew_ringel/README.md

 **Update 13 December**
 Added:

+- a basic directive for making a form to add a new cryptid (which could potentially be used for updating as well, but this isn't implemented yet).

 - A service for querying an individual cryptid to see if it is rabid or not.
 Simple and not very useful, but it's a service and it works.
 Currently not set up to output to the DOM, it just appends to the error array.

 - A simple text_box directive that uses transclusion to turn a ```<p>``` into an article with a heading.
 Again, not very useful, but more structure could be added to the template to turn the text_box into a reusable building block.
 This directive is currently used for the intro text block.